leta199/Rejection-Sampling/README.md

 While the count of values in sample_y is less than 5000:
 - Generate a value from our proposal `y`.
 - Sample a value from a uniform distribution from 0 to 1 called `u`.
-- Add the generated value `y` to our total_sample empty list and increase the total number of value generated in `number`.
+- Add the generated value `y` to our total_sample empty list and increase the total number of values generated in `number`.
+- Calculate `acceotance_rate` using the formula (5000/ number of total value)*100.
 - Compare the value  `u` to the value of target_pdf(x)/proposal_pdf(x).
 - If u <  target_pdf(x)/proposal_pdf(x) add 1 to the count and add that value to  `sample_y`.